Timberborn: How to Build and Manage Districts – Expansion Guide

 Resource logistics matter as much as the border

-A district is not healthy just because it has a center and a few workers.
-It also needs controlled imports and exports.
-The crossing or gate between districts is where those transfers are managed, and that is why explicit thresholds matter.
-If you leave logistics too loose, the richer district can strip the poorer one bare, or the new district can over-request essentials and create shortages everywhere.
+A district is not healthy just because it has a center and a few workers — it also needs controlled imports and exports.
+The District Crossing is where every transfer of beavers, bots, and goods between two districts is managed through its import/export settings.
+Leave those loose and the richer district strips the poorer one bare, or the new district over-requests essentials and creates shortages everywhere.

-The safe way to handle trade between districts is to decide which goods are emergency essentials and which goods are surplus exports.
-Food, water, and building materials should usually have minimum reserves.
-Specialized outputs such as planks, crops, or industrial goods can move more freely once the producing district has stabilized.
+The safe approach: decide which goods are emergency essentials and which are surplus exports.
+Food, water, and building materials should keep minimum reserves on each side.
+Specialized outputs — planks, crops, industrial goods — can move more freely once the producing district has stabilized.

 • Keep a local reserve of food and water in both districts before exporting.